-1) The total prepayment of \$60,547 ("Prepayment Amount"), which is accounted for as a reduction to equity to reflect the substance of the overall arrangement as a net repurchase of the Recycled Shares and sale of shares to the Purchasers pursuant to a subscription agreement.

-2) The "FPA Put Option" which includes both the in-substance written put option and the portion of the Maturity Consideration in excess of the Minimum Maturity Consideration (as defined below) (the "Variable Maturity Consideration").
+- 1) The total prepayment of \$60,547 ("Prepayment Amount"), which is accounted for as a reduction to equity to reflect the substance of the overall arrangement as a net repurchase of the Recycled Shares and sale of shares to the Purchasers pursuant to a subscription agreement. - 2) The "FPA Put Option" which includes both the in-substance written put option and the portion of the Maturity Consideration in excess of the Minimum Maturity Consideration (as defined below) (the "Variable Maturity Consideration").
 The FPA Put Option is a derivative instrument the Company has recorded as a liability and measured at fair value.
-The initial fair value of the FPA Put Option and subsequent changes in fair value of the FPA Put Option are recorded within Other (expense) income, net on the condensed consolidated statements of operations and comprehensive loss.
+The initial fair value of the FPA Put Option and subsequent changes in fair value of the FPA Put Option are recorded within Other expense, net on the condensed consolidated statements of operations and comprehensive loss.

 3) The "Fixed Maturity Consideration," which includes the minimum portion of the Maturity Consideration (the "Minimum Maturity Consideration"), calculated as (1) 7,500,000 less 5,916,514 multiplied by (2) \$2.00 or \$3,167, and the Share Consideration.
 Both the Minimum Maturity Consideration and the Share Consideration are considered to be free-standing debt instruments and as both will be paid on the same terms and at the same time, these are accounted for together.
 The Company has elected to measure these using the FVO under ASC 825, Financial Instruments ("ASC 825").
-The Fixed Maturity Consideration is recorded as a long-term liability on the condensed consolidated balance sheets.
-The initial fair value of the Fixed Maturity Consideration are recorded within Other (expense) income, net on the condensed consolidated statements of operations and comprehensive loss.
+The Fixed Maturity Consideration is recorded as a long-term liability on the condensed consolidated balance sheets as of December 31, 2023, and was reclassified as described below as of September 30, 2024.
+The initial fair value of the Fixed Maturity Consideration and subsequent changes in fair value of the Fixed Maturity Consideration are recorded within Other expense, net on the condensed consolidated statements of operations and comprehensive loss.